Interpreting the (signed) chromatic polynomial coefficients via hyperplane arrangements: The Braid Arrangement

 \begin{definition} Let $\mA$ be a hyperplane arrangement in $\R^n$, and let $v \in \R^n$ be a point.
 Let $F$ be a face of $\mA$.
-We say $F$ is a \emph{good face} if the projection of $v$ on span($F$) lies in the interior of $F$. \end{definition}
+We say $F$ is a \emph{$v$-face} if the projection of $v$ on span($F$) lies in the relative interior of $F$.
+Further, for $R$ a region of $\mA$, we say a face $F$ is a \emph{$v$-face of $R$} if $F$ is a $v$-face and $F$ is incident to $R$. \end{definition}